Here's How To Answer The Dreaded 'What's Your Greatest Weakness' Interview Question

 All job seekers dread this question.
 If you’re not prepared, it can trip you up and throw you off.

-Bernard Marr, a global enterprise performance expert and a best-selling business author, writes in a LinkedIn post that the reason some interviewers like to ask about weaknesses is to gain insight into how self-aware you are.
+Bernard Marr, a global enterprise performance expert and a best-selling business author, wrote in a recent LinkedIn post that the reason some interviewers like to ask about weaknesses is to gain insight into how self-aware you are.

 “The most cliché answers I have heard are ‘I am a perfectionist’ or ‘I work too hard,'” he says.
 “Don’t give those answers, they just show that you haven’t really prepared to find a good answer.”

-Here are four strategies to consider when faced with this difficult interview question:
+Here are three strategies to consider when faced with this difficult interview question:

 Talk about weaknesses that don’t relate to the job.
 Marr suggests talking about minor weaknesses that don’t really matter to the job you are trying to land.
 “It acknowledges that you are self-aware and have weaknesses, like all of us, but none that are any real concern because they don’t really matter for the job,” he explains.
 For example, if you are applying for a job as a medical transcriber, you might say that you struggle with public speaking.